 "Absolutely not.
 We have found places in Tanzania where we think it might be possible to see them."

-If you have fruit flies at home, there are tricks to get rid of them.
+If you get fruit flies at home, there are tricks to get rid of them.

 Dispose of fruit waste in sealed bags and keep the fruit bowl free of overripe fruit.

-Clean reusable bottles and similar items, and store them sealed in plastic bags, for example.
+Clean reusable bottles and the like and store them tightly in plastic bags, for example.

 Don't leave dishes in the sink for too long and remove food residue from the sink immediately.